largecats/blog/_posts/2021-06-10-stream-processing-101.md

 This post is based on a sharing I did on general concepts in stream processing.

 ## Background

-Given a stream of eventss:
+Given a stream of events:

 <div style="text-align: center"><img src="{{ site.baseurl }}/images/flink-events.png" width="800px" /></div>
 <div align="center">
 </div>

 How to process it?

 ### Batch Processing